tidyomics/tidy-ranges-tutorial/docs/index.md

 # About {-}

-We provide examples of computing operations on genomic ranges using the [tidy data philosophy](https://tidyr.tidyverse.org/articles/tidy-data.html).
+I provide examples of computing operations on genomic ranges using the [tidy data philosophy](https://tidyr.tidyverse.org/articles/tidy-data.html).

-These examples focus on the packages *dplyr*, *plyranges*, *nullranges*, and *excluderanges*.
+These examples focus on the packages *dplyr*, *plyranges*, *nullranges*, *excluderanges*, as well as
+*tidy transcriptomics* packages such as
+*tidybulk* and *tidySummarizedExperiment*.